5 Signs It’s Time to See a Therapist

 Perhaps you’re curious about therapy but you wonder if you really “need” it.
-Especially in pandemic times when we are chiefly aware of the suffering of others, we may be even more prone to minimizing our own suffering because of the impression that others have it worse.
+Especially in current times when we are chiefly aware of the suffering of others, we may be even more prone to minimizing our own suffering because of the impression that others have it worse.
 The self-judgment of “not suffering enough” may be among the reasons one might put off starting the process of therapy.
 Of course, suffering is relative, and any amount of suffering warrants the right to seek help.

 Albeit this is not an exhaustive list and there are countless motivations to start therapy, here are just a few of the reasons a person may choose to talk to a therapist:

 1. Recently experiencing a stressor, loss, or traumatic event

 Seeing a therapist in the wake of experiencing something difficult can help.
 Therapy offers a comforting space to process, learn helpful coping skills, and heal.